Tool Introduction

 How to Use

-- Access the Tool Page: Directly open this tool page, and you will immediately see the complete B series paper standard size comparison chart and comparison diagram.
+- Access the tool page: Directly open this tool page, and you will immediately see the complete B series paper standard size comparison chart and comparison diagram.

 Usage Example